 - Mergers & acquisitions

 Under normal circumstances, driving change in the workplace is already quite challenging.
 Today, workplace transformation needs to be more agile.

 In a survey with nearly 3,000 executives about the success of their enterprise transformation efforts, McKinsey found the failure rate to be higher than 60%.
 But COVID-19 makes organizational change even more complex and challenging.

 As the pandemic continues to spread, businesses have no choice but to review their short-term as well as long-term strategies.

 Some companies have temporarily closed their plants and shops while others have also made remote work mandatory.
 More and more businesses are laying off a part of their staff because of business deterioration.
 As a result, unemployment rates are exploding.
 For example, more than 16 million people have filed for initial unemployment benefits since mid-March in the US.

-The thing is, businesses are now operating under pressure.
+Businesses are now operating under pressure.

 They have to adapt on the fly and they have no visibility on what's going to happen in the upcoming weeks.
-Check out the graph below where WTO shows different scenarios (optimistic and pessimistic ones) for the evolution of the world merchandise trade volume in the upcoming years due to COVID-19 👇
+Check out the graph below where WTO shows different scenarios (optimistic and pessimistic ones) for the evolution of the world merchandise trade volume in the upcoming years due to COVID-19. 👇

 World merchandise trade volume, 2000‑2022